PrestaShop/prestashop.github.io/news/_posts/2015-06-05-a-more-semantic-versioning-scheme.markdown

 >
 > Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

-The most important point of SemVer is the predictability of potential breakage: looking at the version number, you know from the get go whether that new version contains bugfixes, or bugfixes and features, or bugfixes, features and potentially impacting changes from the previous major version.
+The most important point of SemVer is the predictability of potential breakage: looking at the version number, you know from the get-go whether that new version contains bugfixes; or bugfixes and features; or bugfixes, features and potentially impacting changes from the previous major version.

-Version numbers become more coherent, updates become more predictable, and developers know when to check for impacts their modules, themes or clients!
+Version numbers become more coherent, updates become more predictable, and developers know when to check for impacts on their modules, themes or clients' stores!

 ### How will it apply to PrestaShop version numbering?